 With a mountain of evidence on their side, the Nestlehutts sued Dr. Cole for medical malpractice and won.
 The jury awarded them $1,265,000, which included $900,000 for pain and suffering.

 Although Dr. Cole had $3 million in insurance – more than enough to cover the award in the case – it didn’t end there.
-Special interest groups representing insurance companies, big business and for-profit healthcare had pushed a Tort Reform cap through the Georgia legislature in 2005 stating that the most a plaintiff could be awarded for pain and suffering in a medical malpractice case was $350,000.
+Special interest groups representing insurance companies, big business, and for-profit healthcare had pushed a Tort Reform cap through the Georgia legislature in 2005 stating that the most a plaintiff could be awarded for pain and suffering in a medical malpractice case were $350,000.

 Although a jury of her peers had found Mrs. Nestlehutt deserving of much more, this legislation basically said that the jury’s verdict didn’t matter.
 The judge in the case, however, ruled that the 2005 Tort Reform cap was unconstitutional.

 Dr. Cole’s attorneys immediately filed an appeal with the Supreme Court of Georgia.
 Recently, when the case came before them, Georgia’s Supreme Court judges unanimously agreed that any cap on damages awarded by a jury is unconstitutional.